Jones Lake State Park: Ecology

 Jones Lake is surrounded by a bay forest.
 This forest consists primarily of bay trees such as the loblolly, red bay, pond pine and Atlantic white cedar.
 The understory consists of huckleberry, leucothoe, gallberry and pepperbush. turkey oak, blueberry, holly and longleaf pine can be found at the higher elevations away from the shoreline.

 The forests of Jones Lake State Park provide a habitat for a variety of animals that are fairly common to an eastern woodland habitat.
 Wild turkey, white-tailed deer and rabbits can be spotted on from time to time.
 Wood ducks live on the lake.
 Red-cockaded woodpeckers can be seen in the forest as can red-tailed hawks, yellow-throated warbler, white-eyed vireo and pileated woodpeckers.
 Jones Lake State Park is also home to box turtles, fence lizards, pine barrens tree frog, southern toads, bullfrogs and carpenter frogs.

 This park is also the place where the type specimen of Phyllophaga nebulosa, a species of June beetle, was found and is currently the only known location for this species.

 Recreation

 Jones Lake State Park is open for year-round recreation, including camping, fishing, boating, hiking and environmental and historical education.
 Visitors to the park will find 20 campsites that are open for family camping.
 The sites are equipped with a picnic table and charcoal grill.
 Hot water showers are available at the park bath house.
-All campsites are available on a first come first served basis.
-The campground is closed November through February.
+All campsites are available with a reservation.
+The campground is open year round.